 By Gene Cherry

-The trials select the U.S. team for the London Games and only the top three finishers in each event book a spot provided they meet the qualifying standard.
+The trials continue through Sunday with the top three finishers in each event booking tickets provided they have met the Games' qualifying standard.

 (c) Copyright Thomson Reuters 2012.
 Check for restrictions at: http://about.reuters.com/fulllegal.asp